 Schedule of Activity 2018-2019:

-2018/19 activities will be centered around the following periods:
+2018-19 activities will be centred around the following periods:

-20 September Welcome event4 – 12 October3 November Visit to University of Cambridge Faculty of Music5 – 9 November Alexandra Greffin-Klein, violin11 – 18 November Oliver Knussen3 – 9 December Brian Ferneyhough, Arditti Quartet, Irvine Arditti21 – 25 January11 – 15 February10 – 21 March Rebecca Saunders; Wu Wei, Sheng30 April – 3 May13 – 17 May10 – 14 June
+20 September Welcome event4 – 12 October3 November Visit to University of Cambridge Faculty of Music5 – 9 November Alexandra Greffin-Klein, violin11 – 18 November Interfaith project3 – 9 December Brian Ferneyhough, Arditti Quartet, Irvine Arditti21 – 25 January11 – 15 February10 – 21 March Rebecca Saunders; Wu Wei, Sheng30 April – 3 May13 – 17 May10 – 14 June

 What you can expect in more detail: